-Come to think of it, anyone who genuinely falls in love with Usagi also tends to die a lot.
+Anyone who genuinely falls in love with Usagi of tends to die a lot.
 Mamoru/Endymion how many times now (though he always gets better).
 Prince Diamond/Dimande/Demand.
 And even Seiya is killed in the manga...
-Seems the only person who ever got spared for liking Usagi even the slightest bit was Umino who later moved on to Usagi's Best Friend in the anime, and filler character Ali/Ail/Alan (but in his case, his sister/love interest commits a Heroic Sacrifice in order to save him, so he very nearly missed the mark there...).
+Seems the only person who ever got spared for liking Usagi even the slightest bit was Umino who later moved on to Usagi's Best Friend in the first anime, and filler character Ali/Ail/Alan (but in his case, his sister/love interest commits a Heroic Sacrifice in order to save him, so he very nearly missed the mark there...).

 And to further drive the point home, Mamoru himself also seems to have his share of dead love interests...
 Usagi/Serenity, Beryl, Fisheye...it just goes on...
 Lucky for Usagi and Mamoru that they aren't allowed by the story to stay dead, otherwise they'd have never lasted long enough to actually get together.

 Ami/Sailor Mercury of the first anime has Urawa (Greg in the DiC English dub), who transfers to Juuban at the start of the episode and moves away by the end.
 He does get a second appearance for one episode later in the season, where he and Ami actually go on a date, but after the first season's Grand Finale, he's never mentioned again.
 In the finale, he was only seen as an illusion cast by the enemy to distract Ami and kill her.)